-The auditors' verification process entails the review of relevant documents and interviews with representatives of the institution, faculty, staff, students, and others associated with the program.
+The auditors' verification process entails the review of relevant documents and interviews with representatives of the institution, faculty, staff, and students associated with the program.
 The sorts of activities the auditors might undertake, and the data to which the auditors need to have access, are described below.